 This pool cove is sold in two versions.
 Pick the one that is best for you.
 For pools being installed on concrete or tile I prefer the pool cove that snaps into the track.
 It is easier to work with, stays in place better, and needs less taping.
 The adhesive backed preformed pool cove is useful if you are installing a layer of foam as a pool base.
 The foam can be between one and two inches thick and is usually laid up against the pool wall, covering the bottom track.
 The cove with the track snaps would be useless without access to the bottom rails.

 This product seems to be well liked.
 Looking at the sticky back version the only problem was the sticky part coming off the cove or the cove not sticking to the wall.
 I always use duct tape at all the joints and run this tape up the wall a few inches.
 Usually this is all that is needed.
-In rare cases I may tape along the top of the cove.
-I never used the carpet tape but it sounds like a good idea.
+In rare cases I may tape along the top of the cove and I always have a couple rolls of double backed carpet tape just in case the backs are not sticky.
+I have been on a couple of jobs where the cove pieces had been sitting for months outdoors and there was no sticky at all, not a problem, bring out the carpet tape.
 There were also a few comments about not getting enough cove for their pool, measure correctly and do some math, order what you know you will need.

 This cove worked perfectly for our pool and liner.
 I didn't buy any additional adhesive and one of the cove units ended up moving when we installed the liner.
 I recommend buying additional adhesive if you want to ensure the cove does not move at all.
 Overall, this covered our needs.

 Makes the installation easy.

 Be careful when you pull off the plastic backing to reveal the sticky glue part because the glue doesn't always stay on the foam - sometimes it comes off with the plastic part you just ripped off.
 If that happens you will probably need to get some double-sided carpet tape.
 Otherwise it's a good product and I would recommend it.